MapColonies/ts-server-boilerplate/README.md

 Before you start this process there is something important you should know:

-    We depend on `Red-Hat Yaml Extention` for validating the values files against the relevant schemas from helm-common.
+    We depend on `Red-Hat Yaml Extension` for validating the values files against the relevant schemas from helm-common.
-    That means, you should install the extention from vscode in order to be able to edit values files according to our schemas.
+    That means, you should install the extension from vscode in order to be able to edit values files according to our schemas.

 Run: